-ORGANISATIONAL TASKS Administration Time management will allow for ward meetings, in-services, business meetings, lectures, ongoing education and approved research.
-Statistics will be collected as per organisation directive and will be completed according to expected timeframes.
-Resources are to be used prudently, effectively and in a timely manner.
-To liaise with Team Leaders and/or Professional Clinical Leaders with respect to planned leave Communication To communicate effectively with colleagues thus facilitating optimum outcomes.
-To network with other health professionals to ensure continuity and enhanced service for clients.
-To ensure referrals for occupational therapy will comply with occupational therapy scope of practice and with Waitaha policy requirements.
-To ensure that written documentation will comply with Te Whatu Ora Waitaha- Canterbury clinical documentation policy and with current Occupational Therapy New Zealand Standards of Practice requirements.
-Quality assurance Practices in accordance with legal, ethical, culturally safe and professional standards. and professional development Maintains and develops own expertise and knowledge in Occupational Therapy practice through continuing professional development.
-Pro-actively participates in own performance development Develops and sustains productive working relationships with the multi-disciplinary team to facilitate best practice Ensures alignment with Allied Health strategy and Organisational objectives Supervision, both as supervisor and/ or supervisee, will occur regularly as per the Occupational Therapy Continuing Competency Framework (CCFR) requirements.
-To participate in an annual performance review per Te Whatu Ora - Waitaha Canterbury and Allied Health guidelines, with the aim to complete objectives in the following year.
-Health Practitioners Competency Assurance Act (HPCAA) (2003) requirements and occupational therapy professional standards are met with respect to OTBNZ policy where requirements for Annual Practice Certificate (APC) are kept current and APC is renewed on an annual basis.
-Responsibility is taken for own learning by recognising personal training and skill needs and then by undertaking professional development activities on an ongoing basis.
-Participation in peer review occurs
+- Practices in accordance with legal, ethical, culturally safe and professional standards. - Maintains and develops own expertise and knowledge in Occupational Therapy practice through continuing professional development. - Pro-actively participates in own performance development - Develops and sustains productive working relationships with the multi-disciplinary team to facilitate best practice - Ensures alignment with Allied Health strategy and Organisational objectives - Supervision, both as supervisor and/ or supervisee, will occur regularly as per the Occupational Therapy Continuing Competency Framework (CCFR) requirements. - To participate in an annual performance review per Te Whatu Ora Waitaha Canterbury and Allied Health guidelines, with the aim to complete objectives in the following year. - Health Practitioners Competency Assurance Act (HPCAA) (2003) requirements and occupational therapy professional standards are met with respect to OTBNZ policy where requirements for Annual Practice Certificate (APC) are kept current and APC is renewed on an annual basis. - Responsibility is taken for own learning by recognising personal training and skill needs and then by undertaking professional development activities on an ongoing basis. - Participation in peer review occurs - Education sessions and supports these as appropriate.

-Education sessions and supports these as appropriate.
-Honoring cultural diversity Ensures the professional and political integrity of Te Whatu Ora - Waitaha Canterbury by carrying out all functions in compliance of the Treaty of Waitangi and by demonstrating a serious commitment to keeping the treaty alive.
-Shows sensitivity to cultural complexity in the workforce and patient population Consistently utilises Tikanga Best Practice guidelines in all aspects of practice Demonstrates personal commitment to addressing inequity for Māori and Pacific peoples accessing Canterbury services Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice and also identifying solutions for wider service delivery that will contribute towards reducing inequalities for patients/clients and/or whanau Works in collaboration with Canterbury Māori Health Teams, local iwi, Māori Mental Health Teams, etc. to develop strategies aimed at addressing inequities Consistently respects the spiritual beliefs and cultural practises of others, including colleagues Demonstrates care and respect for diversity in the workplace, including care and respect for internationally trained colleagues To recognise Individual Responsibility for Workplace Organisational Health and safety policies are read and understood, and relevant procedures applied to their own work activities Workplace hazards are identified and reported, including self-management of Health and Safety hazards where appropriate under the Health and Safety in Employment Act 1992 Can identify health and safety representative for area
+Honoring cultural diversity

+- Ensures the professional and political integrity of Te Whatu Ora Waitaha Canterbury by carrying out all functions in compliance of the Treaty of Waitangi and by demonstrating a serious commitment to keeping the treaty alive. - Shows sensitivity to cultural complexity in the workforce and patient population - Consistently utilises Tikanga Best Practice guidelines in all aspects of practice - Demonstrates personal commitment to addressing inequity for Māori and Pacific peoples accessing Canterbury services - Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice and also identifying solutions for wider service delivery that will contribute towards reducing inequalities for patients/clients and/or whanau - Works in collaboration with Canterbury Māori Health Teams, local iwi, Māori Mental Health Teams, etc. to develop strategies aimed at addressing inequities - · Consistently respects the spiritual beliefs and cultural practises of others, including colleagues

+Demonstrates care and respect for diversity in the workplace, including care and respect for internationally trained colleagues

+To recognise

+Individual

+Responsibility Organisational Health and safety policies are read and understood, and relevant procedures applied to their own work activities

+for Workplace Health NAVantural and harmonda and informatifical and non-ordered limited to the management of harmonda subsurand Safety Workplace hazards are identified and reported, including self-management of hazards where appropriate

+under the Health and арргорпасе

+Safety in Employment Can identify health and safety representative for area

+Act 1992